manabie-com/togo/README.md

 ### Overview
-This is a simple backend for good old todo service, right now this service can handle login/list/create simple tasks.
+This is a simple backend for good old todo service, right now this service can handle register/login/list/create/update simple tasks.
 To make it run:
-- `go run main.go`
+- `docker-compose up`
 - Import Postman collection from `docs` to check example

 Candidates are invited to implement below requirements but the point is not to resolve everything in a perfect way but selective what you can do best in a limited time.